Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [x] customerid is the foreign key for customers.id
 - [ ] customerid is the primary key for purchases

-#### Q42.Which statement can you use to load data from a file into the table?
+#### Q42.
+Which statement can you use to load data from a file into the table?

 - [ ] cat file|mysql
 - [x] load data infile (correct if the file is already on the server)